Ramadan kicks off in much of Middle East amid soaring prices

 Indonesia’s second-largest Islamic group, Muhammadiyah, which counts more than 60 million members, said that according to its astronomical calculations Ramadan begins Saturday.
 But the country’s religious affairs minister had announced Friday that Ramadan would start on Sunday, after Islamic astronomers in the country failed to sight the new moon.

-It wasn’t he first time the Muhammadiyah has offered a differing opinion on the matter, but most Indonesians — Muslims comprise nearly 90% of the country’s 270 million people — are expected to follow the government’s official date.
+It wasn’t the first time the Muhammadiyah has offered a differing opinion on the matter, but most Indonesians — Muslims comprise nearly 90% of the country’s 270 million people — are expected to follow the government’s official date.

-Many had hoped for a more cheerful holiday after the coronavirus pandemic cut off the world’s 2 billion Muslims from Ramadan rituals the past two years, With Russia’s invasion of Ukraine, however, millions of people in the Middle East are now wondering where their next meals will come from.
+Many had hoped for a more cheerful Ramadan after the coronavirus pandemic cut off the world’s 2 billion Muslims from rituals the past two years.

+With Russia’s invasion of Ukraine, however, millions of people in the Middle East are now wondering where their next meals will come from.
 The skyrocketing prices are affecting people whose lives were already upended by conflict, displacement and poverty from Lebanon, Iraq and Syria to Sudan and Yemen.

 Ukraine and Russia account for a third of global wheat and barley exports, which Middle East countries rely on to feed millions of people who subsist on subsidized bread and bargain noodles.
 They are also top exporters of other grains and sunflower seed oil used for cooking.